GirlsFirst/SIP-2018/U2-Applications/U2.3-Data/SurveyProject/README.md

 To run on Windows: python surveyproject_pt1.py

 ### Part 1: Gather One response
-This program gets one response to a survey and stores its answer as a dictionary.
+This program gets one response to a survey and stores the answer as a dictionary.

 ### Part 2: Gather Multiple Responses
 This program gets multiple responses and stores them as a list of dictionaries.